GoodGameRuler/safetyculture-takehome/README.md

 > I experimented with a total of three methods before coming to the conclusion.
 In chronological order I present my methods.

 ### Initial Brute force Solution
-I started with brute force approach.
-Every time a "find" operation (locating a particular folder in the hierarchy) was need I would loop through all folders and do string matching.
-This meant that all operations took O(n^2) time, but there was no pre-processing.
+I started with a brute force approach, where every time a "find" operation was needed (to locate a particular folder in the hierarchy), I would loop through all folders and perform string matching.
+This meant that all operations had a time complexity of O(n²), but there was no preprocessing involved.

 Please see `udit-initial-sol`

 ### Tree Based Solution
-A second solution I explored was a node based Tree structure, with an auxiliary data-structured that mapped a folder name to folder node.
-This meant that some time was saved in finding the source and destination nodes during operations, but operations were still O(n^2) as the collection process ran through all elments with comparisons on the file path which is an O(n) operation.
+For my second solution, I explored a node-based tree structure, enhanced by an auxiliary data structure that mapped folder names to their corresponding folder nodes.
+This setup improved the efficiency of locating source and destination nodes during operations, reducing the lookup time compared to the previous method.
+However, the overall operations still remained O(n^2) as we still traverse all elements and perform comparisons on the file paths, which is still an O(n) operation.

 Please see `udit-tree-sol`

 ### The O(1) Solution

-The hint I got from this was maps.
-Obviously maps provide an amortised time-complexity, but they are simple and elegant as compared to a string prefix match.
-This time around I encode the tree structure in the slice itself by ordering by the path.
-I then use an auxiliary data-structure, to map folderName to the index and (subtree) size of each node.
-Following, the get operations simply return a subarray.
-Which is a constant timer operation as a slice is represented by a ptr, a length, and a capacity ([Slice Expression](https://go.dev/ref/spec#Slice_expressions)).
+The final solution came by leveraging maps to dramatically optimise the process.
+Maps, with their O(1) lookup time, allowed us to encode the tree structure directly into the slice by sorting folders based on their paths.
+We used an auxiliary map to link each folder name to its corresponding index and the size of its subtree.
+This approach ensures that when we execute a "get" operation, we can return a subarray in constant time—since Go slices are essentially a pointer, length, and capacity, this becomes an O(1) operation ([Slice Expression](https://go.dev/ref/spec#Slice_expressions)).
+The move folder operation remains the same from the brute force approach and so remains O(n^2).
+A simple elegant solution.

 Please see `main`

 ## Testing
 Testing was a large part of developing this solution.
 I planned to test alongside developing the brute force solution, and extend this to any other solutions developed, as a means of Test Driven Development.
 This was the first time I had encountered Table Driven Tests, and while quite difficult to wrap my head around at first, I got well acquainted.
+Table Driven Tests made it easier to structure tests across multiple cases, ensuring that the logic held up regardless of how the input varied.

 ## My Experience
 Following learning Zig, Go seemed quite like a distant cousin.
 The experience was quite enjoyable.
 I enjoy Go's simple and easy to use declarative structure.

 I am grateful to have a reason to learn go.
 I would love to follow through and spend some more time learning Go.
-Particularly I would love to learn about using go to do following
+Particularly I would love to learn about using Go to do following
 - Creating an HTTP Server
 - Using Channels
 - Processes and Systems Development
+- Benchmark Testing

 Although, I did face the following issues
 - I had some trouble navigating documentation.
 I found the Go by Example guide a much quicker way to navigate Go than the documentation at first.